learn-bioinformatics/bash-examples/README.md

-# bash-examples
+# parallel-examples

-## parallel

-`parallel` allows you to easily run the same script on different samples.
+`parallel` allows you to replace messy loops with more elegant and concise code.

 Here is a dummy sample processing script (e.g. `process_sample.sh`) that takes a sample name as an input and does something:

     #!/usr/bin/bash